ansys/pyansys-tools-variableinterop/README.rst

 Installation
 ------------
-The ``ansys-common-variableinterop`` package currently supports Python 3.8 through 3.10 on Windows and Linux.
+The ``pyansys-tools-variableinterop`` package currently supports Python 3.8 through 3.10 on Windows and Linux.
 This package is not currently available on PyPI, but will be when it is ready for use.
-At that time you can install ``ansys-common-variableinterop`` with:
+At that time you can install ``pyansys-tools-variableinterop`` with:

 .. code::

-   pip install ansys-common-variableinterop
+   pip install pyansys-tools-variableinterop

-Alternatively, install the latest from `ansys-common-variableinterop GitHub
+Alternatively, install the latest from `pyansys-tools-variableinterop GitHub
 <https://github.com/pyansys/ansys-common-variableinterop>`_ via:

 .. code::